themsaid/wink/readme.md

 - [ ] Add text search inside listings.
 - [ ] Filter posts by status, scheduling, tags, and authors.
 - [ ] Adding image galleries to posts and pages.
-- [ ] Attach meta data to posts and pages.
+- [ ] Attach metadata to posts and pages.
-- [ ] Customize Twitter/Facebook cards and SEO meta data.
+- [ ] Customize Twitter/Facebook cards and SEO metadata.
 - [ ] Link social accounts and automatic post on new published content.
 - [ ] Optimize image uploads and allow cropping.
 - [ ] Built-in database backups.